Walter On-Prem

 .env.deploy - pulls the configured Walter image

-- starts the stack in
+- starts the stack with the mode and host you selected

-After it finishes, open https://192.168.1.50 and complete the in-browser setup flow.
+After it finishes, open https://<the host you entered> and complete the in-browser setup flow.

 Note